 Below, find NFL Super Bowl odds, learn about bet types, your sportsbook options in Illinois and much more.

 Current Super Bowl Odds

-See below for the latest Super Bowl 55 odds from legal online sportsbooks.
-These are real-time odds directly from each sportsbook.
-To jump on a set of odds you like, click right on the odds and go directly to the online sportsbook.
-There you can claim your free bonus, register a new account and get your Super B0wl 55 bet down!
+See below for the latest Super Bowl 58 odds from legal online sportsbooks as it gets closer to the game.
+Otherwise, find the latest week of action below.
+These are real-time odds direct from each sportsbook.
+Click on any odds and go directly to the online sportsbook.
+There you can claim your free bonus, register a new account and bet on the Super Bowl.

 There’s a whole host of betting options to consider for the big game.
 Let’s begin with the basics.
 Once the Super Bowl matchup is official, you’ll see a game line that looks like this: